 What does this mean?

-So make up your family’s schedule.
+So when your making up your family’s schedule.
 Figure out the answers to questions like these:

 ●What time does your kidlet need to be dressed in the morning?
 Do both parents work outside the home, traditional hours (9-5…who works only 8 hours these days?!) and therefore daycare is needed?

-●Are there chores that need to be done when everyone gets home again?
+●Are there chores that need to be done when everyone gets home?

 ●When is there a block of family fun or free time?

 ●What time does the bedtime routine need to start and what does it involve?